adarwoo/modbus_relay/docs/user_manual.md

 ### Infeed monitoring

 The module measures the infeed voltage of the relay and the type of infeed (AC vs DC).
-The AC measurement measure the true RMS value for 50Hz and 60Hz supplies.
+The AC measurement is the approximate RMS value.
+The input signal is expected to be a 50Hz or 60Hz supply.

 The last measured value, but also the lowest and highest measured values are accessible over the Modbus network.
 Additional Modbus registers allow resetting those values during investigations.